Mustafaa4A/Optimal-Path-Planning-for-Robots-in-Dynamic-Environments/README.md

 # CS1001 Advanced Algorithms Project: Optimal Path Planning for Robots in Dynamic Environments

 ## Description
 This project implements an A* based path planner for a robot navigating a 2D maze with multiple targets.
 The robot must find the shortest path visiting all targets while avoiding obstacles.
-The solution implements a Traveling Salesman Problem (TSP) approach for optimal target ordering.
+The solution implements a Traveling Salesman Problem (TSP) approach for optimal target ordering and uses a maze with dynamically placed targets.

 ## Key Features